Shurlow/functions-lesson/README.md

 * **parameter** - a variable that is going to be passed into a function.
 Declared inside `()`
 * **invoke** - tell a function to execute it's body code (aka **call**)
 * **body** - defined between `{}`, the body tells the function what code to run whenever it is invoked.
-* `var` can be used to defined a function (like defining a variable) but NOT used in parameters.
+* `var` can be used to defined a function (like defining a variable) but is NOT used in parameters.